NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/25-digital-preservation.md

 # Definition
 Digital preservation means taking certain measures to ensure that digital material can be found and rendered in the long term ("long-term accessibility of data").
 It aims to preserve information in a way that is understandable and reusable for a specific community and to prove its authenticity.

-# Digital Preservation for Researchers
+# Digital preservation for researchers
 Best practice methods:
 * **Cleaning** data / data structures - see also: Data Organisation
 * **Validating** data - see also: Data Quality Control